microsoft/vcpkg-docs/vcpkg/produce/export-compiled-dependencies.md

 To use exported libraries in CMake projects, add -DCMAKE_TOOLCHAIN_FILE=[...]/scripts/buildsystems/vcpkg.cmake to your CMake command line.
 ```

 The command creates a zip archive containing all the necessary files to use the `fmt` library, including binaries and headers.
+This exported archive can be transferred to offline systems for deployment.
 For a list of all the supported formats check out the [`export` command documentation](../commands/export.md#formats).

 ## 3 - Use the `fmt` library in a new CMake project

 To use the `fmt` library in a new CMake project, follow these steps:

-1. Unzip the exported archive to a known location on your machine.
+1. Unzip the exported archive to a known location on your machine, or transfer it to your offline environment.
 2. Make a new directory for your CMake project and navigate into it.
 3. Create a `CMakeLists.txt` with the following content: